Good Hotel Guide Review

 5. 4 in garden.

-sitting room, large conservatory, free Wi-Fi in conservatory, in-room TV (Freeview), 28-acre grounds (2-acre garden, heated outdoor swimming pool (14 by 5 metres, May–Sept), barbecue, stream, bridleway, walks), river (fishing ½ mile), unsuitable for disabled.
+sitting room, large conservatory, free Wi-Fi in reception and public areas, in-room TV (Freeview), 28-acre grounds (2-acre garden, heated outdoor swimming pool, 12 by 6 metres, May–Sept until 11.30 am and evenings by arrangement) with pool house, river (fishing ½ mile).